-- 1. The LHI shall avoid conflicts of interest or activities that compromise, or appear to compromise, professional independence, objectivity, or inspection integrity. - 2.
-The LHI shall not inspect properties for compensation in which he has or expects to have, a financial interest. - 3.
-The LHI shall not inspect properties under contingent arrangements whereby any compensation or future referrals are dependent upon reported or non-reported findings or on the sale of a property. - 4.
-The LHI shall not directly or indirectly compensate real estate agents, brokers, or any other parties having a financial interest in the closing/settlement of real estate transactions, for the referral of inspections or for inclusion on a list of recommended inspectors, preferred providers, or similar arrangements. - 5.
-The LHI shall not receive compensation from more than one party per inspection unless agreed to by the client(s). - 6.
-The LHI shall not accept compensation, directly or indirectly, for referring or recommending contractors or other service providers or products to inspection clients or other parties having an interest in inspected properties, unless disclosed and scheduled prior to the home inspection. - 7.
-The LHI shall not solicit to repair, replace or upgrade for compensation, any system or component of the home which the inspector noted as deficient or unsafe in his home inspection report, or any other type of service on the home upon which he has performed a home inspection from the time of the inspection until the date of the act of sale on the home inspected. - 8.
-The LHI shall act in good faith toward each client and other interested parties. - 9.
-The LHI shall perform services and express opinions based upon genuine conviction and only within his areas of education, training or experience. - 10.
-The LHI shall be objective in his reporting and shall not knowingly understate or overstate the significance of observed conditions. - 11.
-The LHI shall not disclose inspection results or a client's personal information without approval of the client or the client's designated representative.
-At his discretion, the LHI may immediately disclose to occupants or interested parties safety hazards observed to which they may be exposed. - 12.
-The LHI shall avoid activities that may harm the public, discredit him or reduce public confidence in the profession. - 13.
-The LHI shall not disseminate or distribute advertising, marketing, or promotional materials which are fraudulent, false, deceptive, or misleading with respect to the education, experience, or qualifications of the LHI or the company with which he is affiliated.
+1. The LHI shall avoid conflicts of interest or activities that compromise, or appear to compromise, professional independence, objectivity, or inspection integrity.

+2. The LHI shall not inspect properties for compensation in which he has or expects to have, a financial interest.

+3. The LHI shall not inspect properties under contingent arrangements whereby any compensation or future referrals are dependent upon reported or nonreported findings or on the sale of a property.

+4. The LHI shall not directly or indirectly compensate real estate agents, brokers, or any other parties having a financial interest in the closing/settlement of real estate transactions, for the referral of inspections or for inclusion on a list of recommended inspectors, preferred providers, or similar arrangements.

+5. The LHI shall not receive compensation from more than one party per inspection unless agreed to by the client(s).

+6. The LHI shall not accept compensation, directly or indirectly, for referring or recommending contractors or other service providers or products to inspection clients or other parties having an interest in inspected properties, unless disclosed and scheduled prior to the home inspection.

+7. The LHI or any company or firm with which the home inspector is an employee, owner, or independent contractor, shall not solicit to repair, replace, or upgrade, or repair, replace or upgrade for compensation, any system or component of the home which the inspector noted in the inspection report as deficient, in need of repair or replacement, or unsafe for a period of one year following the date of the home inspection.

+8. The LHI shall act in good faith toward each client and other interested parties.

+9. The LHI shall perform services and express opinions based upon genuine conviction and only within his areas of education, training or experience.
+10. The LHI shall be objective in his reporting and shall not knowingly understate or overstate the significance of observed conditions.

+11. The LHI shall not disclose inspection results or a client's personal information without approval of the client or the client's designated representative.
+At his discretion, the LHI may immediately disclose to occupants or interested parties safety hazards observed to which they may be exposed.

+12. The LHI shall avoid activities that may harm the public, discredit him or reduce public confidence in the profession.

+13. The LHI shall not disseminate or distribute advertising, marketing, or promotional materials which are fraudulent, false, deceptive, or misleading with respect to the education, experience, or qualifications of the LHI or the company with which he is affiliated.